johnsonsirv/pedalshop.com/trade-offs.md

 > What Software Architecture will you adopt?

+- Adopt MVC
+    - Simplicity and speed in managing application framework
+    - small to medium sized application (with a small team)
-- Adopt SOA - Service Oriented Architecture that can scale into microservices architecture seamlessly
+    - can possibly scale into SOA
+- Layered Architecture with Service-Oriented Components
+    - manage complex business logic, providing a clear, maintainable, and scalable structure for your application.
     - Enforce separation of concerns
     - Enforce SOLID, DRY, OOP and maintain clean coding
     - Promote testability and maintainability

 > How did you choose between Relational Model (Normalized schema) and Non-relational Model - NoSQL (De-normalized schema)